ObEngine/ObEngine/README.md

 There is also some other libs but they are included in extlibs/ folder !

 ## How do I build it ?
-If you want to build ÖbEngine yourself (which is perfectly fine), you'll CMake software.
+If you want to build ÖbEngine yourself (which is perfectly fine), you'll need CMake software.

 A CMakeLists.txt is provided in the project.